 Since the above important improvements have been recommended by the NTSB in order to reduce highway accidents and save lives, it is of concern that each issue is either moving towards resolution slowly or not at all.
 In a time when budget cuts at the state and federal levels are rampant, we hope that federal officials don’t put safety improvements on hold at the cost of American lives.

-If your live has been forever changed by a serious auto accident or a tractor trailer accident, then we can help you recover from the damage.
 Please contact the law offices of Dulaney, Lauer & Thomas today and let us work with you to secure the compensation that you deserve.